nelldnine/flask-app-with-login/README.md

 ### Setup

+ 1. Update the variables defined in `settings.py`
-Install the dependencies with `pip`
+ 2. Install the dependencies with `pip`
 ```
 pip install -t lib -r requirements.txt
 ```
-Run the server with the following command:
+ 3. Run the development server with the following command:
 ```
 dev_appserver.py --log_level=debug .
 ```